Russian

 Chapter 3: Pogroms

 In the days of October 1905 following the promulgation of the Manifesto by Tsar Nicholas II, pogroms claim nearly eight thousand victims in all the major cities of Ukraine.
-Following these disturbances, two hundred thousand Russian Jews will choose exile.
+Following these troubles, two hundred thousand Russian Jews will choose exile.

 Dogs and Wolves ,1940